 The Design Workflow

 The tools above assemble into a five-step pipeline.
-The key insight is the numbers at each stage — the funnel from millions of computational candidates to a handful of experimental hits shapes every decision in a design project.
+The important constraint is the numbers at each stage: the funnel from millions of computational candidates to a handful of experimental hits shapes every decision in a design project.

 Step 1: Define the problem